 - Loss or denial of a professional license

 Every case is unique, depending on the crime and charge.
-However, with the right criminal defense attorney in Forest Park, GA, on your side, a favorable outcome is attainable.
+However, with the right criminal defense attorney in Atlanta, GA, on your side, a favorable outcome is attainable.
 An experienced criminal defense attorney will research all the facts and evidence and present an aggressive argument for your case.
 The arguments made on your behalf by your defense attorney will be an influential factor in the case’s result, and it’s the reason why having excellent representation matters.

 An expert criminal defense attorney can determine whether your constitutional rights were violated anytime during the investigation or your arrest.
 Your defense attorney can also work with the prosecution to get your charges dropped or lessened on the premise of lack of evidence, or if the evidence is too weak for a charge to become a conviction.